nuejs/nue/packages/nuejs.org/docs/index.md

   caption: The total amount of HTML, CSS, and JavaScript loaded

-With Nue, the size of your website is usually so small, that it's in the ballpark of a [single Tailwind button](/blog/introducing-nue-css/).
-You can reach the performance levels of a text-only website like [motherfuckingwebsite.com](//motherfuckingwebsite.com/) but with the design standards of **Stripe** or **Apple**.

 But that's not all.
 Nue takes your website performance to new heights by combining your assets into [one, ultra-compact request](performance-optimization.html) which renders in a snap:

 [image.gridpaper]
   small: /img/first-paint.png
   large: /img/first-paint-big.png

-This is literally the fastest you can get.
-No matter how clever your **Turbopack** or **Vite** is, they can never beat a single, compact request that has everything to render the page.
+You can reach the performance levels of a text-only website like [motherfuckingwebsite.com](//motherfuckingwebsite.com/) but with the design standards of **Stripe** or **Apple**.
+This is literally as fast as you can get.
+No matter how clever your **Turbopack** or **Vite** is, their output can never beat a single, compact request that has everything to render the page.